SNPGuard/snp-guard/README.md

 ### Option 3: Build locally

 We wrote a convenience script that installs all build dependencies and builds the required packages.
-Note that building the linux kernel may take several hours.
+Note that building the Linux kernel may take several hours.

 ```bash
 # Run build script